katsukixyz/cs3803-final/docs/03-Module 2: Navigating the GitHub Platform/branching-video.md

 ---
-title: "Video: How to checkout older commits and use branches"
+title: "Video: Checking out and Branching"
 sidebar_position: 4
 ---
 ### Video Tutorial on Branching and Merging